-A verbatim record will be kept of the hearing which may be held in executive session at the request of the student, parent, or guardian, if held before the Board.
+A verbatim record will be kept of the hearing which may be held in executive session at the request of the student, parent, or quardian, if held before the Board.

 The procedure to pursue such appeal will be provided in regulations approved by the Superintendent.
-Notice of appeal must be filed, in writing, with the Treasurer or the Superintendent within fourteen (14-) calendar days after the date of the notice to suspend.
-[Note: It is recommended that the Board require individuals to file the notice of appeal within a specific number of calendar days after the suspension notice.
-The Board cannot specify a date for the filing of a notice of appeal of an expulsion that is less than fourteen (14) days].
+Notice of appeal must be filed, in writing, with the Treasurer or the Superintendent within fourteen (14) calendar days after the date of the notice to suspend.